zummenix/autoselect/README.md

 Scrapes car infos from https://autoselect.ru/

+> NOTE: Scrapper doesn't work because autoselect.ru had changed their website some time ago.
+> Right now I don't have time and motivation to update it.

 ## Usage

 Make sure you have rust compiler installed and then run `cargo install --release` in the directory.